Bartonella, Molecular Detection, PCR

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Bartonella henselae and Bartonella quintana are small, pleomorphic, Gram-negative bacilli that are difficult to isolate by culture due to their fastidious growth requirements.
+Bartonella henselae and Bartonella quintana are small, pleomorphic, Gram stain-negative bacilli that are difficult to isolate by culture due to their fastidious growth requirements.
 Bartonella henselae has been associated with cat scratch disease, bacillary angiomatosis, peliosis hepatitis, and endocarditis.
 Bartonella quintana has been associated with trench fever, bacillary angiomatosis, and endocarditis.

 Evaluation of infected tissue using PCR has been shown to be an effective tool for diagnosing Bartonella infection.
 Mayo Medical Laboratories has developed a real-time PCR test that permits rapid identification of Bartonella species.
 The assay targets a unique sequence of the citrate synthase gene present in Bartonella species.